Tivat: Demographics

+The majority of the city’s population consists of Montenegrins, who make up 34.31%, followed by Serbs at 32.23% (2023 census).
+The same census records that Croats account for 12.89% of residents.

+Since the war in Ukraine began in 2022, a significant number of Russians (5.41%) and Ukrainians (1.07%) have moved to Tivat.

+Montenegrin, Serbian, Bosnian, and Croatian are mutually intelligible as standard varieties of the Serbo-Croatian language.
+Serbian is the most spoken language in the town, with 37.84% of the population using it, followed closely by Montenegrin at 34.73%.
+Russian ranks third at 6.21%, while Croatian is spoken by 4.99%.
+Other languages (Albanian, Bosnian, Ukrainian, and undeclared) speak 16.23% of population.

+Religion

+Religion in Tivat is diverse.
+The predominant religion is Eastern Orthodoxy (64.05%), primarily practiced by the majority of Montenegrins and Serbs.
+However, Tivat is also home to other religious communities, including Catholics (21.45%), Muslims (4.62%), and other smaller religious communities.
+There are also 8.11% of non-religious people.
+The town has Orthodox churches, Catholic churches, mosques and other places of worship catering to the religious needs of its inhabitants.

 Sports

 The local football team is FK Arsenal Tivat, who have spent several seasons in the country's second tier.
 They share their Stadion u Parku with rugby team RFC Arsenal Tivat.
 The town's basketball team is KK Teodo Tivat.

 Tourism

 Already a popular tourist resort, Tivat is set to become a nautical tourism centre for the southern Adriatic.

 The inlets near Prevlaka, as well as the localities of Župa and Kalimanj, provide great conditions for the construction of marinas and yachting clubs.
 Canadian businessman Peter Munk bought a naval shipyard in Tivat, intending to transform it into a luxury vacation resort and a marina for luxury yachts called Porto Montenegro.

 In 1971 Tivat Airport acquired a modern runway and is now a significant airport for foreign air traffic.
 It served 1,367,282 passengers in 2019.

 Although it is the youngest town in the Boka region, Tivat has a number of tourist sites.
 Renaissance Summer House Buca in the centre of city, Ostrvo Cvijeća (Flowers’ Island) with sacred monuments, Gornja Lastva, the old nucleus at an altitude of 300 m, the magnificent sandy beach at Plavi Horizonti and the Sveti Marko Island with ex-Club Med cottages are the most visited.
 In the city itself there is the natural port Kalimanj.
 There is also a choice of cultural events, such as "Bocce Olympiad" and "Summer Fest".
 Tivat boasts a botanic garden planted with gifts from Bokan sailors who brought back a wide variety of exotic tree species and ornamental plants from their voyages.